garyrule/terraform-aws-static-website/README.md

   * Private encrypted buckets with managed access for CloudFront via [Origin Access Control].
     * Amazon S3 SSE managed keys by default and the ability to use your own KMS keys
   * Default viewer protocol redirects to HTTPS
-  * Module allows TLS protocol v1+ only.
+  * Module defaults to TLSv1.2 and allows TLS protocol v1+ only.
 * Cost conscious defaults
   * S3 [Bucket keys] enabled by default which will reduce costs when using a KMS key.
   * Option for customers of Gandi to use their DNS service, which is provided at no extra cost.